Luos-io/Documentation/src/pages/tools/pyluos.md

 `Waiting for first state...`<br />
 `Device setup.`

-Only once the connection is set it is possible to start programming behaviors.
+Only once the connection is set is it possible to start programming behaviors.

 ### Routing table display

-[Routing table](../luos-technology/node/topology.md) can be easily displayed using Pyluos.
+[Routing table](../luos-technology/node/topology.md) can be readily displayed using Pyluos.

-Pyluos can displays a list of all the services by filtering the routing table, and their associated characteristics (type, alias and ID).
+Pyluos can display a list of all the services and their associated characteristics (type, alias, and ID) by filtering the routing table.
 To display it, use the following command:

 ```python
 device.services
 ```